metabase/metabase/docs/permissions/data-sandboxes.md

 ## Choosing user attributes for data sandboxes

-**User attributes are required for basic sandboxes** and optional for custom sandboxes.
+**User attributes are required for basic sandboxes, and optional for custom sandboxes**.
 When [adding a new user attribute](../people-and-groups/managing.md#adding-a-user-attribute), you'll set up a key-value pair for each person.

 The user attribute key is used to look up the user attribute value for a specific person.
 User attribute keys can be mapped to parameters in Metabase.